-A correlation between ID Poor hh and collateral compared to non-ID Poor hh is shown in Table 82.
-According to this, ID Poor hh had a loan level that, with a mean value of US\$2,172, on average represents less than half of all recorded loans in the sample.
-However, they had to provide less collateral than the non-ID Poor hh (34.5% remained without collateral, compared to only 14.6% for the latter group).
+A correlation between ID Poor households and collateral compared to non-ID Poor households is shown in Table 82.
+According to this, ID Poor households had a loan level that, with a mean value of US\$ 2,172, on average represents less than half of all recorded loans in the sample.
+However, they had to provide less collateral than the non-ID Poor households (34.5% remained without collateral, compared to only 14.6% for the latter group).
 Houses were very rarely mortgaged alone (only one case in each group).
-In contrast, houses together with land titles were taken as collateral most often, in 48.2% of all loan contracts among ID Poor hh and 66.4% among the other hh.
-Agricultural titles alone were used to the extent of 14.5% for ID Poor hh and 34.6% for all others.
-Only in the case of non-ID poor hh were there isolated cases of means of transport, hh land or agricultural equipment being used as collateral (8 cases or 1.2% of the collateral).
+In contrast, houses together with land titles were taken as collateral most often, in 48.2% of all loan contracts among ID Poor households and 66.4% among the other hh.
+Agricultural titles alone were used to the extent of 14.5% for ID Poor households and 34.6% for all others.
+Only in the case of non-ID poor households were there isolated cases of means of transport, household land or agricultural equipment being used as collateral (8 cases or 1.2% of the collateral).71